 From bright Havana with it's unique architecture and bustling streets, to the stunning white beaches of Varadero, you'll be sure to find the perfect holiday for you.
 Soak up a little sunshine and salsa in a Latin paradise with our fantastic Cuban holiday offers.

-We've made booking your dream holiday even easier, with our range of flexible payment options.
+We've made planning your dream holiday even easier with our range of flexible payment options.

-Whether you’re interested in pay monthly holidays, securing your deal with just a low deposit upfront, or splitting the cost with friends - our flexible options will make booking your getaway an absolute breeze.
+Whether you're interested in securing your deal with a payment plan or a low upfront deposit, splitting the cost with friends, or even paying after your return home - our flexible options will make booking your getaway an absolute breeze.

 Although Havana is the country's political capital, Santiago de Cuba is often considered Cuba's cultural capital.
 Fidel Castro used it as a base for his revolution while Don Facundo Bacardí started his rum empire here.
 Take in the Castillo de San Pedro de la Roca del Morro, a UNESCO World Heritage site that dominates the city's entrance.
 It houses a swashbuckling pirate museum.